python/pyperformance/doc/usage.rst

 The command installs a new ``pyperformance`` program.

-If needed, ``pyperf`` and ``six`` dependencies are installed automatically.
+If needed, the ``pyperf`` dependency is installed automatically.

-pyperformance works on Python 3.6 and newer, but it may work on Python 3.4 and 3.5.
+pyperformance works on Python 3.7 and newer, but it may work on Python 3.4 and newer.

-Mercurial might need Python developement headers to build its C extensions.
+Mercurial might need Python development headers to build its C extensions.
 For example, on Fedora, use::

     sudo dnf install pypy3-devel